All Courses

 The students successful in this course will:

-• study Latin at least fifteen minutes every day of the week, and will
+• study Latin at least fifteen to forty-five minutes every day of the week, and will

-• seek extra help at the first signs of difficulty, not only from the instructor, who is available before/after school and during Mass Study Hall, but also from classmates.
+• seek extra help at the first signs of difficulty, not only from the instructor — who is available before/after school, during lunch and occasionally during Mass/Study Hall if necessary — but also from classmates who are performing well.